Buffett Institute - Cris Lopez Anderson

-Cris Lopez Anderson is program administrator for the Superintendents' Early Childhood Plan.
-Lopez Anderson, who will join the Buffett Institute full-time in July, comes from Lawrence (Kansas) Public Schools, where she has been a teacher, district early childhood administrator, and school principal for 28 years.
-As program administrator, she will work with the program development leadership team to guide implementation of the School as Hub for Birth – Grade 3 approach under the Superintendents’ Plan in the Learning Community of Douglas and Sarpy Counties.
+Cris Lopez Anderson joined the Buffett Institute in 2017 as program administrator for the Superintendents' Early Childhood Plan, coming from Lawrence (Kansas) Public Schools, where she was a teacher, district early childhood administrator, and school principal for 28 years.
+In her role as leadership program administrator, she works with the program development leadership team to guide implementation of the School as Hub for Birth – Grade 3 approach under the Superintendents’ Plan in the Learning Community of Douglas and Sarpy Counties.
 The School as Hub approach includes home visiting for birth – 3-year-olds, high-quality preschool, aligned Kindergarten – Grade 3, and comprehensive family partnerships.
 Lopez Anderson taught for 11 years in Michigan and Illinois before coming to Lawrence Public Schools.
 She earned a master of education with an early childhood education endorsement from Grand Valley State University, where she also earned a bachelor’s degree with an elementary education certificate.
 She also has an English as a Second Language Endorsement from Kansas State University and an elementary building administrative license from Washburn University.